 - Forward/Backward Bear Crawls – Start in the bear crawl hold position discussed in middle rehab.
 While maintaining proper posture, slowly move forward by alternating opposite arm and leg for 5 yards, then backward for 5 yards.
 Repeat 3x.

 - Lateral Bear Crawls – Start in the bear crawl hold discussed in middle rehab.
 Maintain position while moving laterally.
 Repeat 3x for 5 yards each direction.

 - Contralateral side plank with Kettlebell holds – Bridge up into a side plank position and press arm out.
 Engage shoulder blade and core musculature to maintain proper posture.
 Hold for 3 sets of 30-60 seconds.

 Basketball Specific Training

-End-stage basketball shoulder instability rehab focuses on continued strength and endurance, and must be about retraining patterns of movement biased towards functional tasks and sport specific movements.
-Although there are no specific return to sport measurements or test for basketball, it is recommended that these 5 components are addressed prior to returning to sport: Flexibility, Strength, Balance, Proprioception, and Confidence.
+End-stage basketball shoulder instability rehab focuses on continued strength and endurance and must be about retraining patterns of movement biased towards functional tasks and sport-specific movements.
+Although there is no specific return to sport measurements or test for basketball, it is recommended that these 5 components are addressed prior to returning to sport: Flexibility, Strength, Balance, Proprioception, and Confidence.